yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 With just ptrace, although we can achieve the shell session above, we can't differentiate between gdb and strace.
 As a result, if we don't want either strace to discover the activity we are trying to hide or that ptrace is involved, we need something else to uniquely detect usage of strace or a different technique altogether to hide our activity.

 Overall the combinations of the approaches above should hide ptrace's presence pretty well from initial assessment tools.
-To uncover where ptrace is deployed (if reverser used strace and discovered usage of ptrace) or why the debugger is not working as expected, we force the reverser to spend more time doing manual reversing.
+To uncover where ptrace is deployed (if reverser uses strace and discovers usage of ptrace) or why the debugger is not working as expected, we force the reverser to spend more time doing manual reversing.
 We can make the manual reversing process even harder by applying software hardening or obfuscation.
 A good overview of software obfuscation can be found in [Practical Reverse Engineering, Ch.5](https://www.amazon.com/Practical-Reverse-Engineering-Reversing-Obfuscation/dp/1118787315/ref=sr_1_1?ie=UTF8&qid=1527387278&sr=8-1&keywords=practical+reverse+engineering).

-As for how we can apply software obfuscation to hide ptrace better, the self-modifying portion of the code is a good place to start.
+As for how we can apply software obfuscation to hide ptrace better, the self-modifying portion is a good place to start.
 Looking back at Example Code #6 that shows the self-modifying code, the system call opcode that is assigned to AX register and the systemcall label that is assigned to EDI register could be the achilles heel that makes all our previous efforts go to waste.
 When compiled, the systemcall label will transform into an absolute address pointing to where the executable code will be rewritten.
 That address will be within .text section's address range.
 If a reverser is able to take a note of that, he or she will immediately shift their attention to that portion of code and ptrace will be uncovered soon after.
 So if we want, we can obfuscate system call opcode and systemcall label such that their values are not revealed until runtime.
 On top of that, a less ad hoc obfuscation technique such as code virtualization or junk code insertion can also be applied to make the overall reversing process a living hell.